Kenmore

 - Replace the convection fan motor if defective.

-- If motor is good but never receives power in convection mode, the control board convection relay may be faulty.
+- If the motor is good but never receives power in convection mode, the control board convection relay may be faulty.

 Advertisements